How to become a computer technician

 Understanding of building, repairing, and upgrading computers

 The best way to learn anything, including becoming a computer technician, is real-world experience.
 Volunteer to assist friends, family, schools, churches with their computer questions.
-When helping others, you will encounter problems you have never experienced and by working through those problems, you learn how to fix them and learn tricks that help fix related problems.
+When helping others, you may encounter problems you have never experienced and by working through those problems, you learn how to fix them and learn tricks that help fix related problems.
 Participating in online forums and chat is also a good way to learn and watch how others fix computer problems.

 Knowing how to use search engines